You can use packages to quickly add design elements to a project, or keep elements of a design synchronized between projects and across teams.

 Publishing from Framer Web

-Publishing packages is currently only available from the desktop macOS app.
+Publishing of packages is currently only available from the desktop macOS app.
 Support for Framer Web is currently under development.